How to track your deliveries in real time with the cloud

 Business users can click the “Internal/Partner” button (presented on the login screen) to be redirected to their organization’s Azure AD login page.
 Individual customers can either create a new account using the registration button or sign in using a Facebook account.

 For some users, we were also able to create an additional store with information about their permissions using Azure Functions and Azure SQL database.
 This can be very helpful when we want to (or already do) keep additional data about users outside of the Azure AD B2C.

 Please note that Azure AD B2C is a service that only provides authentication.
 It does not support user authorization.
 However, with the following approach, we can easily add it.

 When a user signs in, Azure AD B2C calls an Azure Function with their ID.
 The Azure Function then sends a query to the Azure SQL database to retrieve information regarding their permissions.

 Afterwards, this data is returned in an access token so the web app can check permissions and decide whether the user should have access to a specific functionality or not.

-As you can see, building a Unified Identity Platform is relatively simple using Azure services.
+As you can see, building an identity platform is relatively simple using Azure services.
 We can provide secure access for anyone we need, while making sure they only see the resources they are permitted to.
-If you need a solution like this and would like to discuss it, get in touch!
+If you need a solution like this, read more about our Multi-Access Identity Platform.